fani-lab/SEERa/Readme.md

 ## 3. Setup

 It is strongly recommended to use Linux OS for installing the packages and executing the framework.
-To install packages and dependencies, simply use this command in your shell:
+To install packages and dependencies, simply use the following commands in your shell:

 ```bash
 git clone https://github.com/fani-lab/community_prediction.git